 Smaller movements are unlikely to wake a person up.
 They may only be aware that they experience hypnic jerks if a partner or caregiver notices them.

 The other symptoms of a hypnic jerk may also wake someone up.
 Sometimes, a person may dream that they are falling out of bed, from a tree, or through a void.
 Although it is uncertain which sensation comes first, this can be enough to scare people awake.

 While it may not be possible to avoid all instances of hypnic jerks, some people may notice that they have them less frequently when they make a few lifestyle changes.

 Tips that may help prevent hypnic jerks include:

-Caffeine sources, such as coffee, tea, and chocolate, may help a person wake up in the morning, but having caffeine later in the day can stimulate the body and brain too much, making it difficult to transition to sleep.
+Caffeine sources, such as coffee, tea, and chocolate, may help a person wake up.
+However, having caffeine later in the day may overstimulate the body and brain, making it difficult to transition to sleep.

 Avoiding other stimulant drugs

-Other stimulating drugs, such as nicotine and alcohol, may lead to restless sleep, which can result in issues with sleep deprivation or disruptive hypnic jerks.
+Other stimulating drugs, such as nicotine and alcohol, may affect sleep.
+Using them may result in sleep deprivation or disruptive hypnic jerks.